uc-cdis/gen3.org/content/resources/user/submit-data.md

 * `id`: Every record in every node in a data commons has the unique property `id`, which is not submitted by the data contributor but rather generated on the backend.
 The value of the property `id` is a 128-bit UUID (a unique 32 character identifier).

 * `project_id` and `code`: Every project record in a data commons is linked to a parent `program` node and has the properties `project_id` and a `code`.
-The property `project_id` is the dash-separated combination of `program` and `code`.
+The property `project_id` is the dash-separated combination of `program` and the project's `code`.
 For example, if your project was named 'Experiment1', and this project was part of the 'Pilot' program, the project's `project_id` would be 'Pilot-Experiment1', and the project's `code` would be 'Experiment1'.
 Finally, just like every record in the data commons, the project has the unique property `id`, which is not to be confused with the project's `project_id`.

 Template TSVs are provided in each node's page in the data dictionary.